Bulldog (English Bulldog)

 Ability to withstand cold temperatures.

-Major concerns: Brachycephalic syndrome, hip dysplasia
+Major concerns: Brachycephalic airway syndrome, hip dysplasia

-Minor concerns: Skin infections, eye issues
+Minor concerns: Skin fold infections, eye disorders

-Occasionally seen: Heart disorders
+Occasionally seen: Heart conditions

 Life span: 8–10 years